bluetooth — low-level Bluetooth

 • 'mac': The current address in use, depending on the current address mode.
 This returns a tuple of (addr_type, addr).

-See gatts_write for details about address type.
+See gap_scan for details about address type.

 This may only be queried while the interface is currently active.

-• 0x00 - PUBLIC - Use the controller’s public address.
+Use the controller’s public address.

-• 0x01 - RANDOM - Use a generated static address.
+Use a generated static address.

-• 0x02 - RPA - Use resolvable private addresses.
+Use resolvable private addresses.

-• 0x03 - NRPA - Use non-resolvable private addresses.
+Use non-resolvable private addresses.

-By default the interface mode will use a PUBLIC address if available, otherwise it will use a RANDOM address.
+By default the interface will use a PUBLIC address if available, otherwise it will use a RANDOM address.

 • 'rxbuf': Get/set the size in bytes of the internal buffer used to store incoming events.
 This buffer is global to the entire BLE driver and so handles incoming data for all events, including all characteristics.
 Increasing this allows better handling of bursty incoming data (for example scan results) and the ability to receive larger characteristic values.

-• 'mtu': Get/set the MTU that will be used during a ATT MTU exchange.
+• 'mtu': Get/set the MTU that will be used during an ATT MTU exchange.
 The resulting MTU will be the minimum of this and the remote device’s MTU.
 ATT MTU exchange will not happen automatically (unless the remote device initiates it), and must be manually initiated with gattc_exchange_mtu.
 Use the _IRQ_MTU_EXCHANGED event to discover the MTU for a given connection.

 • 'bond': Sets whether bonding will be enabled during pairing.
 When enabled, pairing requests will set the “bond” flag and the keys will be stored by both devices.